 f) if the Investigation Officer will be arguing that the complaint is made out (1) a summary of the case setting out the relevant facts and matters relied on in support of the case and (2) a copy of the evidence he intends at that time to place before the Disciplinary Panel

-47. Nothing herein shall prevent any Investigating Officer from relying on any new or further evidence or from adding to, amending, varying or abandoning any of the complaint provided the Investigating Officer notifies the Defendant and the Disciplinary Panel in advance of any hearing.
+47. Nothing herein shall prevent any Investigation Officer from relying on any new or further evidence or from adding to, amending, varying or abandoning any of the complaint provided the Investigation Officer notifies the Defendant and the Disciplinary Panel in advance of any hearing.

 50. The Disciplinary Panel may give such directions and regulate their proceedings as they consider fit.